Aethese/MAL-Pal/README.md

 ## Extension preview
 *Preview of the pop-up as of v0.7*

 <img src="icons/preview.png" width="277" height="241" alt="Showcase image of the pop-up as of version 0.7">

+## Privacy
+MAL Pal does **not** collect, or send, any sort of data on users.
+MAL Pal never even sends any sort of network traffic.
+For example, MAL Pal doesn't: save your settings online in a server, access any APIs (including MALs API), automatically download updates itself, make requests to other websites, or work with other extensions.

 ## Contributing
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.